NatanVilchis/termuxtex/README.en.md

 [Natan Vilchis] (https://natanvilchis.org) <br>

 ## License
-This project is licensed under the MIT license, see [LICENSE] (LICENSE) to see the details.
+This project is licensed under the MIT license, see [LICENSE](LICENSE) to see the details.